wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/securityrx.md

 attacks can lead to an identity spoof threat being realized.
 To make it simple consider threats, vulnerabilities, and attacks as bad things.
-Consider the following diagrams as a balcony view of the bad things related to a Web application deployed to Azure (from J.D.
+Consider the following diagrams as a balcony view of the bad things related to a Web Site deployed to Azure (from J.D.
 Meier's [Azure Security Notes PDF](http://blogs.msdn.com/b/jmeier/archive/2010/08/03/now-available-azure-security-notes-pdf.aspx)):

 ![Threats Vulnerabilities and Attacks][02]